 This summary highlights some of the information in this prospectus supplement and the accompanying prospectus.
 It is not complete and may not contain all of the information that you may want to consider.
 To understand the terms of the common stock offered hereby, you should read the entire prospectus supplement and the accompanying prospectus carefully.
 Together, these documents describe the specific terms of the shares we are offering.
-You should carefully read the sections titled "Risk Factors," "Selected Consolidated Financial and Other Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Available Information" and the financial statements contained elsewhere in this prospectus supplement and the accompanying prospectus assumes no exercise of the underwriters' over-allotment option.
+You should carefully read the sections titled "Risk Factors," "Selected Consolidated Financial and Other Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Available Information" and the financial statements contained elsewhere in this prospectus supplement and the accompanying prospectus.
+Except as otherwise noted, all information in this prospectus supplement and the accompanying prospectus assumes no exercise of the underwriters' over-allotment option.